Magdalena Martullo-Blocher

-Magdalena Martullo (/de/;/it/; née Blocher; born 13 August 1969) stylized as Magdalena Martullo-Blocher is a Swiss businesswoman and politician who currently serves on the National Council (Switzerland) for the Swiss People's Party since 2015.
+Magdalena Martullo (/de/;/it/; née Blocher; born 13 August 1969) stylized as Magdalena Martullo-Blocher is a Swiss businesswoman and politician.
+She has served on the National Council (Switzerland) for the Swiss People's Party since 2015.
 Since 2018, she also serves on the executive committee of the Swiss People's Party.

-Martullo was born in Männedorf on Lake Zurich as the oldest of four children to billionaire businessman and former Swiss Federal Councillor Christoph Blocher.
-Her brother is Markus Blocher.
-Martullo graduated from University of St. Gallen and has worked in a variety of positions, notably for Johnson & Johnson and Rivella.
+Martullo is the oldest of four children to billionaire businessman and former Swiss Federal Councillor, Christoph Blocher.
 After her father was elected during the 2003 Swiss federal election, Martullo took-over the management of Ems-Chemie, of which she currently holds the controlling share majority with her sister Rahel Blocher.
+As of 2026, her net worth is $11.1 billion.

 Early life and education

 Martullo was born Magdalena Blocher 13 August 1969 in Männedorf on Lake Zurich, Switzerland, the oldest of four children to Christoph Blocher and Silvia Blocher (née Kaiser; born 1945).
 She is of Swiss and German descent.
 She was raised with her younger siblings Markus, Miriam and Rahel, living in Feldmeilen (presently part of Meilen).

 On her paternal side she is of German descent from Baden-Württemberg.
 Her father, Christoph Blocher, who hailed from a clergy family, acquired Ems-Chemie in the 1970s and turned it into a successful multinational conglomerate.
 The family fortune is estimated at $18–19.5 billion (2024).
 Her maternal family was from Wald ZH, where her grandparents owned a civil engineering firm.

 She attended public schools before studying Business Administration at the University of St. Gallen graduating with a licentiate degree which would be an equivalent to a master's degree.